-- The Board shall provide annual written notice to parents of the ability to access their child's instructional materials.
-In addition, the notice shall be posted on the - 25 District's instructional materials information website. - The Board must also provide notice and access for teachers, administrators, students, and parents to a local instructional improvement system for electronic and digital instructional materials.
+- 24 child's instructional materials.
+In addition, the notice shall be posted on the - 25 District's instructional materials information website.

+- The Board must also provide notice and access for teachers, administrators, students, and parents to a local instructional improvement system for electronic and - 28 digital instructional materials.